Pneumococcal Disease Digital Illustration

 • Individuals with certain chronic health conditions or other risk factors

 In the US, there are 2 types of pneumococcal vaccines (conjugate and polysaccharide) currently available.
-There are several pneumococcal conjugate vaccines (PCV15, PCV20, and PCV21).
+There are several pneumococcal conjugate vaccines (PCV15, PCV20, and PCVV21 [for adults only]).
 There is 1 pneumococcal polysaccharide vaccine (PPSV23).
 Vaccine recommendations vary by age and risk group.
 Many at-risk adults have not been vaccinated against pneumococcal disease.

 Talk with a healthcare professional about pneumococcal vaccination.